Gold Coast Airport

 Cementing its status as a world-leader in low cost airport operations and facilities, Gold Coast Airport completed a $100 million terminal redevelopment in January 2010, aimed at delivering the best possible service to our low cost airlines and their passengers.
 GCAPL has the first purpose-built Low Cost Carrier Terminal (LCCT) in Australia.

 Gold Coast Airport now boasts a host of domestic and international services.
-Domestically, there are direct flights to Sydney, Melbourne, Canberra, Perth, Hobart, Newcastle, Adelaide, Cairns, Mount Isa and Darwin.
-Direct international flights service New Zealand (Auckland and Christchurch) and to Asia (Tokyo, Osaka, Kuala Lumpur and Singapore).
+Domestically, there are direct flights to Sydney, Melbourne, Canberra, Perth, Hobart, Newcastle, Adelaide, and Cairns.
+Direct international flights service New Zealand (Auckland, Wellington, Christchurch and Queenstown), Fiji and Asia (Japan, Kuala Lumpur, Singapore and Hong Kong).

 Gold Coast Airport Milestones

 Since QAL acquired Gold Coast Airport in 1998, the following significant milestones have been achieved: